by Frank Miniter - Thursday, November 23, 2017

 The National Rifle Association’s National Firearms Museum in Fairfax, Va., has this gun on display.
 They affectionately call it the “Mayflower gun.”
 According to curators at the museum, markings on its barrel and lockplate indicate this gun is connected to the original Beretta family of armorers.
 The surviving detail of its wheellock device—the rotating mechanism, which provides spark and ignition—is a thing of fine craftsmanship and a link to our first Thanksgiving.

-Editor's Notes: Frank Miniter is the author of "This Will Make a Man of You—One Man’s Search for Hemingway and Manhood in a Changing World."
-To watch the video of NRA's Phil Screier talking about the "Mayflower gun," click here.
+About the Author: Award-winning writer Frank Miniter is editor in chief of the NRA's America's First Freedom magazine and the author of multiple books, including "This Will Make a Man of You—One Man’s Search for Hemingway and Manhood in a Changing World."
+To watch the video of NRA's Phil Schreier talking about the "Mayflower gun," click here.

 E-mail your comments/questions about this site to: